 How to Manage Gun Violence Fear

-Mass shootings have become an unfortunately regular occurrence all across America.
-In fact, as many as one-third of US adults report that they now avoid certain places and situations through fear of gun violence.
-High-profile get-togethers and even just bustling public places are certainly off the cards for many, while continual concerns can make relaxation difficult even in the comfort of our own homes.
+Mass shootings have sadly become a common occurrence across America.
+In fact, up to one-third of US people say they avoid specific locations and circumstances out of fear of gun violence.
+Many people avoid high-profile gatherings and even crowded public locations, and ongoing anxieties can make relaxation difficult even in the safety of their own homes.

-None of this is conducive to our well-being, and it’s a worrying trend that highlights a very real and growing form of vicarious trauma as shootings continue to make national news.
-The escalating anxiety that’s possible as a result of this fear is especially concerning, but there are steps that you can take to better manage gun violence fear in general.
-Keep on reading to find out what they are.
+All of this is detrimental to our well-being, and it is a concerning trend that exposes a very real and rising kind of vicarious trauma as shootings continue to dominate national headlines.
+The potential for rising anxiety as a result of this fear is particularly troubling, but there are things you can do to better handle gun violence fear in general.
+Continue reading to find out what they are.

 # 1 – Give Your Feelings the Space They Deserve